beccapaden/Group-Project-2/README.md

 - The data shows that a large volume of injuries does not directly translate to fatalities.
 Driver inattention and failure to yield for example cause a lot of injuries, but don’t have a high death to injury ratio.

 Question 2:
-- The Tableau visualization confirms the common assumptions that rush hours (4-6PM) have the highest number of crashes, particularly those involving injuries
--   Key Factor: A higher volume of vehicles during this time increases the likelihood of accidents
+- The Tableau visualization confirms the common assumptions that rush hours (4-6PM) have the highest number of crashes, particularly those involving injuries.
+A higher volume of vehicles during this time increases the likelihood of accidents
-- Other Peak Times:
 - 8AM Peak: Likely due to increased traffic from commuters heading to work
 - 12AM Peak: Possibly caused by driver fatigue as individuals fall asleep behind the wheel during late-night hours
-- Correlation with Fatalities:
 - The analysis reveals a weak correlation between crash time and the number of deaths, with an R2 value of only 0.05.
 This result is surprising and indicaties other factors may play a more significant role in fatalities.
 - In conclusion, time of day is a stronger predictor of injuries in accidents with injuries than fatalities, highlighting the important of traffic patterns when addressing road safety measures